jjermann/dicedensity/COMBATANT.md

 There are various methods to simulate combats.
 If `precise=False` then the expected damage is used instead of aggregating all possible damage results, this makes the calculations *significantly faster* (around 100 times).
-If `simple=True` then it is assumed that the damage density remains the same for attacker and defender during the whole combat, this makes the calculations *significantly faster* as well.
+If `simple=True` then it is assumed that the damage density remains the same for attacker and defender during the whole combat, this makes the calculations *significantly faster* as well but for instance doesn't consider exhaustion effects.

 * **`damageDensityDistribution(self, defender)`**
   Returns all possible damage densities against the specified defender together with the respective probability as a distribution.